open-cluster-management/cert-manager-chart/stable/ibm-cert-manager/README.md

       - use
     ```
 ## Installing the Chart
-One instance of IBM Cloud Private certificate manager service is installed for every IBM Cloud Private Management.
+One instance of the certificate manager service is installed for every common services installation.

-IBM Cloud Private certificate manager service can be installed either by the command line or through the IBM Cloud Private Management Console if one instance is not already present on the cluster.
+The certificate manager service can be installed either by the command line or through the Management Console if one instance is not already present on the cluster.

-To install on the command line, you must have your IBM Cloud Private certificate manager chart ready and the images required by the chart.
+To install on the command line, you must have your certificate manager chart ready and the images required by the chart.
 1. `helm install <cert-manager chart> -n cert-manager --namespace cert-manager --tls`

 ## Configurations
-Configurations for installing the IBM Cloud Private certificate manager service can be found in the `values.yaml` file.
+Configurations for installing the certificate manager service can be found in the `values.yaml` file.

 These values may be overridden by specifying a `values-override.yaml` file and installing or upgrading cert-manager like so:
 `helm install <cert-manager chart> -f values-override.yaml -n cert-manager --namespace cert-manager --tls`